Santa Cruz Xoxocotlán: Celebrations and commemorations

 Day of the Dead altars are set up starting on 30 October and Mexican marigold petals are laid from these altars, through the entrances of houses out to the street.
 Many altars here are decorated with many of the same items that were used on ancient Zapotec tombs of Monte Albán.
-Most of these altars have three levels, referring to heaven, purgatory and hell but sometimes with seven, reflecting the Zapotec cosmos.
-From this point until 2 November, nothing on the altar may be touched as to not anger the visiting dead.
+Most of these altars have three levels, referring to heaven, purgatory and hell but sometimes they have seven, reflecting the Zapotec cosmos.
+From this point until 2 November, nothing on the altar may be touched so as to not anger the visiting dead.
 On the nights of 31 October and 1 November, vigils are held in cemeteries in the municipality, especially the cemeteries of Mictlancihuatl and San Sebastian Martir.
 Those who have loved ones buried in the local cemeteries decorate the tombs with flower petals, candles, ceramic skulls and other items and maintain nightly vigils from about 5 or 6 in the evening until the next morning, with food and drink to sustain them.
 Prayers are traditionally said at about 11pm until about 3, so that the dead may return to the beyond in peace.

-On the morning 31 October, graves are cleaned and decorated.
+On the morning of 31 October, graves are cleaned and decorated.
 On 31 October, exactly at 3pm, church bells ring a chorus called “Los Angelitos” (little angels) and braziers with copal burn by the altars.
 This is to welcome the souls of the deceased children who come to visit until 3pm the next day.
 On the 31st at 11pm at the Church of Santa Elena de la Cruz, a procession with an image of San Sebastian winds through the streets to the Panteon Antiguo (Old Cemetery) where the first chapel built for the community was constructed in the 17th century.
 Here candles, prayers and songs are offered for all the dead.
 This event attracts hundreds of visitors as well as the local populace.
 The Chapel of San Sebastian was originally built between 1535 and 1555 of adobe, reed and thatch in what is now the Panteon Antiguo of Xoxocotlan.
 The current structure was built in the mid 17th century and consecrated in 1657 of green stone.
 This chapel appears in the oldest known map of Monte Albán, which was created in 1606.
 Over time, this church was abandoned and the area around it, which already had graves, became the first cemetery.